Aug. 8 Column: Blossom End Rot

 Ugh, it’s the dreaded blossom-end rot on these paste tomatoes!

 Blossom end rot.
 Those three words strike terror (or at least, disgust) into the hearts of vegetable gardeners everywhere!
-I felt it was high time I devoted a column to this topic because there is so much misinformation and confusion about what blossom end rot is, what causes it and how to prevent it in our gardens.
+I felt it was high time I devoted a column to this topic.
+Why?
+There is so much misinformation and confusion about what blossom end rot is.
+What’s more, many folks don’t understand what causes it and how to prevent it.
 You can read my column in today’s edition of The Spokesman-Review: Blossom-end rot common problem in tomatoes, peppers and squash. (or you can read it underneath the video below)

 And guess what?
 Blossom end rot is also the topic for this week’s video!
-I know some folks don’t use social media but they do watch YouTube videos, so I’m trying to cover all the bases here.
-It is my hope that you will find all of the information very useful because a little knowledge goes a long way to understanding a problem and preventing it from occurring.
+I know some folks don’t use social media.
+But they might YouTube videos, so I’m trying to cover all the bases here.
+It is my hope that you will find all of the information very useful.
+A little knowledge goes a long way to understanding a problem and preventing it from occurring.
+You’ll find my video below my garden column.

-There you are, enjoying a lovely stroll through your vegetable garden when something out of the ordinary catches your eye.
-You head over to the tomato plants that you’ve been anxiously waiting to harvest from, only to see an ugly brown, sunken spot at the bottom of several tomatoes.
+There you are, enjoying a lovely stroll through your vegetable garden.
+Then something out of the ordinary catches your eye.
+You head over to the tomato plants that you’ve been anxiously waiting to harvest from.
+You’re greeted with an ugly brown, sunken spot at the bottom of several tomatoes.

 That is blossom-end rot.
 It’s not caused by a disease or an insect but it sure is discouraging.
-Blossom-end rot is actually a nutritional disorder that occurs during a plant’s development and it most commonly affects the first fruits the plant produces.
+Blossom-end rot is actually a nutritional disorder.
+It occurs during a plant’s development and it most commonly affects the first fruits it produces.

 Unfortunately, this disorder isn’t limited to tomatoes.
 It also can occur in eggplants, peppers, watermelons, pumpkins, zucchinis and other types of squash.